Ghana DJ Awards: Categories

 The top awards are presented in eight categories which include, Best DJ of the Year, Best International Non-Ghanaian DJ, Best International Ghanaian DJ, Discovery of the year, Best Event DJ of the Year, Artiste DJ of the Year, Best Mobile DJ of the Year and Best Mixtape DJ of the Year.
 Other categories include, DJ/Artist Collaboration of the Year, DJ's Song of The Year, Scratch DJ of The Year, Best Video Jockey of The Year, Best Club MC of The Year, Best Night Club DJ of The Year, Best Female Radio DJ of The Year, Best Male Radio DJ of The Year and Best Female DJ of The Year.

 During the 2018, Mark Okraku-Mantey was awarded Ghana DJ Awards Lifetime Achievement Award at the 2018 Ghana DJ Awards for his service and contribution to the DJ profession in Ghana.

 Eligibility and entry

-As per the committee guidelines, All other categories are through nomination by a jury of industry professionals.
-Entries are made online, once a work is entered, reviewing sessions are held, involving the advisory board, to determine whether the work is entered in the correct category, using their expert knowledge and prior artist acknowledgements and achievements so that they can be judged on merit.
+A jury of industry professionals is responsible for all award nominations.
+Once a work is nominated, an advisory board holds reviewing sessions to determine whether the work is entered in the correct category.

 In September 2020, Ghana DJ Awards unveiled its newly appointed 12-member board of directors.
-The new board announced that DJs below 18 years of age would no longer be nominated in the Overall Best DJ of the Year category but instead, they would compete for the Young DJ of the Year award.
-Thirteen year old DJ Switch who won Best DJ of the Year in 2019, was the first recipient of the newly created award.
+The new board announced that DJs below 18 years of age would no longer be nominated in the Overall Best DJ of the Year category.
+Instead, they will compete for the Young DJ of the Year award.
+13-year-old DJ Switch, who won Best DJ of the Year in 2019, was the first recipient of the newly created award.